How women can prepare financially for caregiving

 1. Prepare yourself early in life for a future caregiving role

-"We have this conversation with clients—especially women since they tend to take on the caregiving roles more frequently," Elser said.
+"We have this conversation with clients—especially women since they tend to take on the caregiving roles more frequently," Elser added.
 "The discussion revolves around the potential of them having to stop working early or potentially take a lower paying job while doing part-time hours as the caregiver for a friend or family member."

 2. Involve parents, siblings and spouses in your plan